 Trend Micro, a global leader in IT security solutions, needed a PDF alternative that would deliver on functionality and pricing to support its HR operations in 23 different countries.
-Discover how pdfDocs enabled them to transform many of their document workflows and approval processes with more efficient digital ones.
+Discover how pdfDocs enabled it to transform many of its document workflows and approval processes with more efficient digital ones.

 About Trend Micro

 Trend Micro, a global leader in IT security, develops innovative solutions that make the world safe for businesses and consumers to exchange digital information.
-With over 25 years of security expertise, they are recognized as the market leaders in server, cloud and small business content security.
+With over 25 years of security expertise, it is recognized as the market leader in server, cloud and small business content security.
 Trend Micro enables the smart protection of information with security solutions that are simple to deploy and manage while accommodating an ever-changing ecosystem.

 The business challenge

-The Human Resources department works with a variety of document types; contracts, resumes, appraisals, reviews, forms, and applications that need to be shared internally with legal, finance, and other HR staff as well as distributed externally to recruitment firms, applicants and other parties.
-PDF is perfect for collating, securing and distributing documents.
+The Human Resources department deals with a variety of contracts, resumes, appraisals, reviews, forms, and applications that need to be shared internally as well as distributed externally to recruitment firms, applicants, and other parties.
+PDF is perfect for collating, securing, and distributing documents.

 The team was introduced to DocsCorp by their technology partner Ascertus.
 “We were initially interested in pdfDocs for creating PDFs, but we saw value in being able to convert PDFs to Word for editing and repurposing content.
 This would be particularly useful when we need to make quick changes to documents if either the original document or its author were unavailable,” recalls EMEA HR Program Manager, Aideen Shannon.